 Is there anything else I should know?

 Use of the TORCH panel to diagnose these infections is becoming less common since more specific and sensitive tests to detect infection are available.
+However, some doctors still like the acronym to remember which tests to request.
 Relying on the presence of antibodies may delay the diagnosis since it takes days to weeks for the antibodies to be produced.
-Detection of the antigen or growing the microorganism in culture can be done earlier in the infectious process and are more specific.
+Detection of the antigen or DNA (new modern test with amplification of viral genetic material) can be done earlier in the infectious process and are more specific.